MarcinMM/Dungeon-Dweller/README.markdown

 * Def numbers fluctuate with same gear.
 Also, just plain fluctuating.
 Or not even working right now. (is this still true?)
 * Combat/action log.
 Status.update() alone just won't cut it.
 Needs a toggle key so you can see more of it.
 * Slowdown on pathing.

+# UPDATES 10/25
+* Cleaned up NPC generation; passing around creature name and re-reading XML for no apparent reason.
+* Creature generation is now based on level semi-properly; at least the concept works.
+Now just tweaking the balances remains.

 # UPDATES 10/4
 * Stairs Fix